-At every grid point and separately for winter and summer, the wettest and driest season is identified based on the area-averaged seasonally accumulated precipitation.
-More specifically, we calculate the seasonally accumulated precipitation at every grid point and then average these values over the 2° × 2° box centred at the grid point (green box in Fig. 1b).
-As we are not interested in very local structures, the box-averaging is used to obtain representative values on the scale of 200 km.
+At every grid point and separately for winter and summer, the wettest and driest season is identified based on the areaaveraged seasonally accumulated precipitation.
+More specifically, we calculate the seasonally accumulated precipitation at every grid point and then average these values over the $2^{\circ} \times 2^{\circ}$ box centred at the grid point (green box in Fig. 1b).
+As we are not interested in very local structures, the box averaging is used to obtain representative values on the scale of 200 km.
 The season with the maximum seasonal mean value is defined as the wettest season, and the season with the minimum as the driest season.
 Note that we take into account all days of a season when calculating the seasonal mean and not only precipitation on days with intense precipitation, i.e. wet days.
-Once the wettest and driest seasons are determined, we can analyse whether these seasons are warmer or colder than normal (i.e. the climatological mean), and if, during these anomalous seasons, weather systems occur more or less frequently and/or produce more or less precipitation.
-Further methodological details are presented at the beginning of Section 5.
+Once the wettest and driest seasons are determined, we can analyse whether these seasons are warmer or colder than normal (i.e. the climatological mean), as well as if, during these anomalous seasons, weather systems occur more or less frequently and/or produce more or less precipitation.
+Further methodological details are presented at the beginning of Sect.
+5.